filecoin-project/filecoin-docs/content/en/about-filecoin/faq.md

 ### What do storage providers have to do to change a committed capacity (CC) sector into a "real-data" sector?

-Miners will publish storage deals that they will upgrade the CC sector with, announce to the chain that they are doing an upgrade, and prove to the chain that a new sector has been sealed correctly.
-We expect to evolve and make this cheaper and more attractive overtime after the mainnet launch.
+Storage providers will publish storage deals that they will upgrade the CC sector with, announce to the chain that they are doing an upgrade, and prove to the chain that a new sector has been sealed correctly.
+We expect to evolve and make this cheaper and more attractive over time after the mainnet launch.

 ### What does "terminating a sector" mean?

 When a committed capacity sector is added to the chain, it can upgrade to a sector with deals, extend its lifetime, or terminate through either faults or voluntary actions.
-While we don't expect this to happen very often on mainnet, a storage provider may deem it rational to terminate their promise to the network and their clients but accept a penalty for doing so.
+While we don't expect this to happen very often on mainnet, a storage provider may deem it rational to terminate their promise to the network and their clients, and accept a penalty for doing so.

 ### Does the committed capacity sector still need to be sealed before it upgrades to one with real data?